CowClip: Reducing CTR Prediction Model Training Time from 12 hours to 10 minutes on 1 GPU: Experiment

 Training with large batches can significantly reduce the training time.
-As shown in Table~\ref{tab:lb_criteo_time} (also Table~\ref{tab:lb_avazu_time} in Appendix), the speedup achieved by scaling up the batch size is almost linear when the batch size is under 16K.
-We can still accomplish a sublinear speedup when continuing to scale up the batch size and achieve a 76.8 times speed up with 128K batch size on the Criteo dataset.
-The compared four methods~\cite{Adnan2021AcceleratingRS,Adnan2021AcceleratingID,Naumov2019DeepLR} take advantage of different systems, such as reducing the communication and computational cost, so they achieve a much faster training speed with a 1K batch size.
-However, these methods have a low AUC performance and can only scale up to a 4K batch size due to performance loss.
-Besides, they scale the batch size by using more GPUs, with 2 and 4 GPUs for 2K and 4K batch sizes, resulting in 2x and 4x cost in the GPU hours.
-Our method can achieve a much shorter training time within only one GPU resource and obtain a higher AUC score.
+As shown in Table~\ref{tab:lb_criteo_time} for the Criteo dataset and Table~\ref{tab:lb_avazu_time} in Appendix for the Avazu dataset, the speedup achieved by scaling up the batch size is almost linear when the batch size is under 16K.
+We can still accomplish a sublinear speedup when continuing to scale up the batch size and achieve a 76.8$\times$ speed up with 128K batch size on the Criteo dataset.
+The compared four methods take advantage of different system optimization, such as reducing the communication and computational cost, so they achieve a much faster training speed with a 1K batch size.
+However, these methods have a low AUC performance and can only scale up to a 4K batch size due to performance loss in a larger batch size.
+Besides, they scale the batch size by using more GPUs, with 2 and 4 GPUs for 2K and 4K batch sizes, resulting in 2$\times$ and 4$\times$ cost in the GPU hours.
+In contrast, our method takes the advantage of large batch training, which can achieve a much shorter training time within only one GPU resource and obtain a higher AUC score.

-\subsection{Ablation Study}
+\subsection{Ablation study}

-Next, we show the superiority of CowClip over other clipping method designs with DeepFM on the Criteo dataset at batch size 8K and 128K in Table~\ref{tab:abl}.
-While naive gradient clipping can help boost the performance with a large batch size, it fails with b=128K.Gradient clipping applied to a smaller unit yields better performance.
-Field-wise clipping is better than global clipping, and column-wise clipping is better than field-wise clipping.
-The field-wise adaptive gradient clipping fail to achieve a good result due to the different magnitude of column gradients in a field.
+Next, we show the superiority of CowClip over other clipping method designs with DeepFM on the Criteo dataset at batch size 8K and 128K.
+Table~\ref{tab:abl} gives the ablation of different gradient clipping designs.
+GC means the traditional gradient norm clipping.
+While it can help boost the performance when batch size equals 8K, it fails with b=128K.
+For the embedding table, we have two granularity: field and column (e.g., "Device" is a field, and "Mobile", "Computer" are columns).
+Field-wise GC and Column-wise GC show that gradient clipping on fine-grained granularity yields better results.
+The next two lines add the adaptive design to the clipping on the above two granularities, which adaptively decide the clipping values for each column (line 8 in Alg.
+1).
+The reason that Field-wise adaptive GC fails to achieve a good result is because magnitudes of column gradients are different even in a field.
+Thus, Gradient clipping applied to a smaller unit yields better performance.
 CowClip (Adaptive Column-wise GC) outperforms all other methods in both settings.
-Hyperparameters for these clipping variants and more ablation study into the effectiveness of each component of CowClip can be found in the Appendix~\ref{app:more_abl}.
+Hyperparameters for these clipping variants and more ablation study into the effectiveness of each component of CowClip can be found in the Appendix~\ref{app:more_abl}, which shows each component contributes to the final results.